Surgical Post-Training: Proximal On-Policy Distillation for Reasoning with Knowledge Retention: Experiments

 \subsection{The Effect of the Surgical Rectification Pipeline}

 We validate the impact of \textit{data proximity} by ablating two key components: the data source and the proximity constraint $\gamma$ in \cref{sec:data}.
-We train Qwen3-8B using the SPoT-BCO objective across all settings, isolating the data curation strategy as the sole variable.
 The results are summarized in \cref{tab:ablation}.
 First, training on ``rectified data'' significantly outperforms ``direct data'' (+5.2\%).
-Notably, while the SPoT-BCO objective effectively mitigates catastrophic forgetting (only 0.4-point drop on IFEval even with out-of-distribution data), the significant gain in reasoning confirms that proximal data is inherently more effective than out-of-distribution data.
+Although SPoT-BCO already mitigates catastrophic forgetting on out-of-distribution data (only a 0.4-point IFEval drop), the substantial reasoning gain from rectified data confirms that proximal data is inherently more effective.
 Second, scaling the dataset size from 2k to 4k yields consistent improvements.
 Finally, when controlling for the final training set size, the subset filtered with $\gamma=0.6$ achieves the highest average score (53.2\%), surpassing the unfiltered configuration ($\gamma=1$).
 This further confirms that enforcing data proximity is critical for maximizing performance.